About this listing

 Size: 6 tatami mats (9 square meters)

-New Double size bed with new linens, down duvet, and a comfortable memory foam mattress pad can accommodate 2.
+Double size bed with high-quality linens, down duvet, and a comfortable memory foam mattress pad can accommodate 2.

 Extra Japanese style futon set is available and can be laid on the floor of the room for 3rd guest or child; can be stowed away in a designated futon closet during the day for more space.